BenTaylorPublic/screeps/README.md

 ```
 Miners & Lab logic
     Mining Stop/Start setting
+        If the empire has ResourceX < MineralRoomCount * LimitLower, mining start
-        If the empire has ResourceX < Stage8RoomCount * ResourceTooLittle, mining start, else stop
+        If the empire has ResourceX > MineralRoomCount * LimitUpper, mining stop
         Mining stop is just a bool.
-When the miner creep dies, it just wont spawn a new one.
+When the digger creep/ hauler dies, it just wont spawn a new one.
         Test with 1 resource
 ```
 ### Short term